DreWulff/UT99ServerManager-DiscordBot/README.md

     python bot.py

 ## Commands
-* **/run [gamemode] [players]**: This command launches a server with the desired gamemode.
+* **/run [gamemode] [players] [map (Optional)]**: This command launches a server with the desired gamemode.
 The server will be filled with bots as to satisfy the amount of players specified as a minimum.
 Only one server can be launched by the bot at any time.
+Optionally, a map can be selected, or one can be chosen at random by default.

 * **/maps**: Shows the user a list of the available maps for a certain gamemode.